Tipping in Italy: a guide.

 Generally we don’t tip common everyday services like a quick coffee or short taxi ride.
 However you may find a container for coins in cafe’s where you can leave small change (the 1,2,& 5 cents are of no use anyway).
 You can round up the sum up and leave a euro or two for other quick services if you feel inclined.

-Italians never tip
+The Italians never tip Myth

 Yes they do, it’s not true that Italians never tip.
 We tip less often, it isn’t automatic, but we do tip.
 It all depends on the type of service.
 Generally we don’t tip common everyday services like a quick coffee etc. But for continued service involving hours or days (hotel staff, waiters, drivers), we generally do.
 The amount depends on how we assess the service and to some extent our own income.
 A blue collar worker may never leave a tip, while someone on a higher income may.
 Of course it’s a personal matter.
 Also keep in mind that salaries are lower in Italy than in the States, hence we have less money to give away.
 When I read that Italians never tip, and silly Americans tip too much, I know it’s written by someone who’s not aware of this difference.